 About the course

-You will be told in advance about the content of the lesson and the age group you will be teaching and you will be able to prepare for your presentation too.
+- Teaching a lesson or working with a group of students which will be observed by a qualified teacher (you will be told in advance about the content of the lesson and the age group you will be teaching)

 It is a rigorous and thorough process, designed to get the best match of applicant to the places available